Decompositions of symmetric tensors#

 #

-# opts for truncation; truncates below (global) tolerance tol with respect to largest singular value
+# Opts for truncation; truncates below (global) tolerance tol with respect to largest singular value

 # up to a total of D_total singular values, with at mot D_block singular values for each charge sector.